A Modular Framework to Generate Robust Biped Locomotion: From Planning to Control: Introduction

 \section{Introduction}

-Humanoid robots have been expected to be adapted in our real environment for helping us to perform our daily-life tasks.
+Humanoid robots are more adapted to our real environment for helping us to perform our daily-life tasks.
 Developing a robust walking framework for humanoid robots has been researched for decades and it is still a challenging problem in the robotics community.
-The complexity of this problem derives from several different aspects like considering an accurate hybrid dynamics model, designing and developing an appropriate controller based on the dynamics model.
-Additionally, the robot's hardware should be capable enough to follow the output of the controller precisely.
+The complexity of this problem derives from several different aspects like considering an accurate hybrid dynamics model, designing appropriate controllers, and formulating suitable reference trajectory planners.
+The wide range of applications for these type of robots motivates researchers to tackle such a complex problem using different approaches which can be generally classified into two main classes: \textit{model-free}~\cite{santos2017biped,tran2018humanoid} and \textit{model-based}~\cite{chang2015humanoid,faraji20173lp,kasaei2019fast}.

-The wide range of applications of these robots motivates researchers to tackle this complex problem.
-Research in this field can be classified into two main classes: model-free and model-based~\cite{kasaei2019fast}.
-The model-free approaches try to generate walking patterns by generating rhythmic patterns for each limb and without caring about the dynamics model of the system.
-Unlike model-free approaches, the fundamental core of the model-based approaches is a dynamics model of the robot which is used to describe the overall behavior of the system in an abstract manner.
-The main focus of this paper is on a model-based approach.

-The first question in designing a model-based walking is \textit{how accurate should the model be?}.
-To answer this question, two points of view exist: (i)~using a whole-body dynamics model~(true model), (ii)~using an abstract model.
-We believe that for designing a dynamics model of a system, a trade-off between accuracy and simplicity should be taken into account.
-Although the whole body dynamics model is more accurate than an abstract model, it is nonlinear and computationally demanding.
-Thus, it demands a high computational effort and also it is platform-dependent.